Common Information

 Shutdown phase

-Some interfaces can only be called during specific phases.
-In subsequent documentation, if no special note is made about an interface, it means the interface can be called in all phases by default.
+Some interfaces can only be called in specific phases.
+In subsequent documents, unless otherwise specified, it is assumed that the interface can be called in all phases.

-Actual Behavior of Most Interfaces Depends on Deployment Runtime Configuration
+Actual Behavior of Most Interfaces Depends on Deployment Configuration

-During the logic implementation phase, developers only need to understand what functionality the interface represents in an abstract sense.
-As for its actual behavior during runtime, it depends on the deployment runtime configuration, and developers should not concern themselves too much with this during the logic development phase.
+During the logic implementation phase, developers only need to know what the interface represents in an abstract sense.
+The actual runtime behavior depends on the deployment configuration, and developers should not concern themselves too much with it during the logic development phase.

 For example, developers can use the log

-interface to print a line of logs, but whether the log is ultimately printed to a file or the console depends on the runtime configuration.
-Developers do not need to worry about this when writing business logic.
+interface to print a line of log, but whether this log is ultimately printed to a file or to the console depends on the runtime configuration, which developers do not need to worry about when writing business logic.

-Currently, the AimRT Python interfaces only support the Protobuf protocol as the message type for RPC and Channel, which differs from the CPP interfaces.
-Usage depends on the protobuf
+The AimRT Python interface currently only supports the Protobuf protocol as the message type for RPC and Channel, which differs from the C++ interface.
+It depends on the protobuf

-package, so please ensure that the local Python environment has a suitable version of the protobuf
+package, so please ensure that a suitable version of the protobuf